 A good standard to remember when picking a rug for your dining room is that it should run at least 24 inches from each side of the table.

 Runners make the perfect addition to a hallway.
 Using a lighter rug can help make your hallway seem bigger than it is.
 The standard rule for picking the right rug size for a hallway is to make sure that there is 8 inches of bare floor on each side of the rug.

-For help picking the perfect rug for you space come see the experts in our showroom!
+For help picking the perfect rug for your space come to see the experts in our rug showroom!